salindustries/dana/README.md

 # Dana @ sekolah.io

-A collection management system for academic institution and related parties.
+A collection management system for non-profit organization and related parties.

 The system are designed to be hosted in a PaaS mode (single entity usage in contrast to multi-tenancy mode) in order to enforce strict data segregation requirement between fund collecting agencies.